stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 Breaking changes:

 - The +/- zoom buttons now have a different id.
 I've renamed them after observing these buttons always triggered two events, on triggered by pdf.js, the other by ngx-extended-pdf-viewer.
 If you rely on the id for some reason, that might be a breaking change.
+- If you want to use `ngxConsoleFilter`, now you have to register it later.
+You can safely register the method when `PDFNotificationService.onPDFJSInit` is fired.
+However, this event is subject to change, too - if everything goes according to plan, version 21 is going to replace this `Observable` by a `Signal`.

 ## What's new in Version 20?